 Riley Wuz Here

-- Also a very heartwarming moment: Riley and his mad art teacher paint a mural of Granddad and his deceased wife, referenced from a picture of their wedding day.
-It moves Granddad to tears.
+- Also a very heartwarming moment: Riley and his mad art teacher paint a mural of a happily married black couple , referenced from a picture of their wedding day.
+It moves Granddad to tears.note

 - What makes it even more heart-wrenching/heartwarming is Riley's teacher's soft meaningful echo being heard.
 "Why don't we paint a picture of someone you love, someone who is no longer with us..."
 Doesn't help that the teacher was probably one of the few people Riley got to be good friends with and probably got arrested for it.